Systematic Repentance: a structured approach to change

 Thus, when Jesus asks you and me to 'repent,' He is inviting us to change our mind, our knowledge, our spirit—even the way we breathe.
 He is asking us to change the way we love, think, serve, spend our time, treat our wives, teach our children, and even care for our bodies. -April 2019,Priesthood Session

-I want to share one way of implementing systematic change.
-This is the system taught in nearly all of the programs offered by Life ChangingServices.
+One way of implementing systematic change is the system taught in nearly all of the programs offered by Life ChangingServices.
+This is the PoWeR goal system.
 Even if you don't care for this particular system, the principles of goal setting, daily action, and accountability will be very helpful in taking a more intentional approach to repentance.
 For another example of how to add structure to repentance, read or watch "Becoming like Him" by Elder Scott Whiting of the Quorum of the Seventy from the October 2020 General Conference.
 The system he discusses is different in many ways from what we are about to explore together, but he recommends many of the same principles and describes how helpful it is to approach repentance and change this way.
 As you read what Elder Whiting says, pay attention to the ways he encourages you to practice accountability with yourself and notice the different words he uses to describe the kinds of effort needed to see progress and self-improvement.

 This system is known as PoWeR goals.
 It is a set of 6 goals you work on every single day to help yourself improve.
 The objective is to get more than 28 days in a row where you accomplish all 6 goals every single day.
-If you miss even one goal you have to start over at Day 0.
+You have to start over at Day 0 if you miss even one goal.
 If you can successfully reach 28 days and beyond where you complete all 6 goals, then each of those goals should be well on its way to becoming a deeply ingrained habit.
 These new healthier habits are evidence of your progress and repentance.
 We use the acronyms MAN PWR and GRL PWR to guide the goal-setting process.

 Another helpful trick is to set very detailed goals.
 The more defined they are, the easier it is to accomplish the goals.
 You can apply the whole SMART goal acronym if you're familiar with it.
 If you're not, the idea is to clarify what counts and what doesn't.
 In other words, how will you know when you have, without question, completed this goal?
 An example may help.
 Many people set a goal to serve others daily.
 But that is so broad that smiling at a stranger in the grocery store would count.
 While that is a good thing to do, you are capable of much more.
 When you specify something like "pick up and throw away 5 pieces of litter on my morning walk" you don't have to think back on the day and try to remember if you served, you can know with confidence whether or not you got all 5 pieces of trash and disposed of them.